jeffstride/CSS360Template/instructions/product_backlog_instructions.md

 ## User Story Template
 As a \_\_\_, I want \_\_\_, so that \_\_\_.

 It can seem that the "so that" part is obvious, but sometimes it is not.
-At times be compelled to repeat the "I want" part in the "so that" part.
+At times people can be compelled to repeat the "I want" part in the "so that" part.
 Do not.
+The "so that" part is the *defense* or *argument* to do the work.
 In the minority of cases, the reason for doing something truly cannot be clarified, in which case, it can be omitted.